Jobs in Golf: Retail

 - Off-course retailers, like Edwin Watts Golf Shops, The PGA Tour Shops or privately owned shops

 The golf industry's demand for quality, knowledgeable retail professionals is greatest at on and off-course retailers.
-These employees need to have an outgoing personality and plenty of patience, according to Buzz Gill, Director Career Services at Golf Academy of America in San Diego.
+These employees need to have an outgoing personality and plenty of patience, according to Buzz Gill, Director Career Development at Golf Academy of America in San Diego.
 A bachelor’s degree and golf experience are also helpful.

 What are the Duties of Golf Retailers?